(II) The graph of Fig. 8–43 shows the potential energy curve of a... | Channels for Pearson+

 Potential Energy Curve

-A potential energy curve represents the potential energy of a particle as a function of its position along an axis.
-It illustrates how the potential energy changes with position, indicating regions where the particle can move freely and where it may be trapped.
-The shape of the curve is crucial for understanding the forces acting on the particle and predicting its motion.
+A potential energy curve represents the potential energy of a particle as a function of its position along a given axis.
+In this context, the curve indicates how the potential energy changes with position, which is crucial for understanding the forces acting on the particle.
+The shape of the curve can reveal points of stable and unstable equilibrium, as well as the regions where the particle can move freely.

 Recommended video: